cscorley/triage/paper/sections/03_changesets.md

 The right side of Figure \ref{fig:changeset-triage} illustrates the retrieval process.
-The key intuition to our methodology is that a topic model such as LDA or LSI can infer *any* document's topic proportions regardless of the documents used to train the model.
+The key intuition to our methodology is that a topic model such as LDA can infer *any* document's topic proportions regardless of the documents used to train the model.
 In our approach, the documents seen during training are changesets and the unseen documents are the developer profiles.

 Hence, we train a topic model on the changeset corpus and use the model to index the developer profiles.
 Note that we never construct an index of the